-You might be wondering, “Is Poland a good place to live?”
+You might wonder, “Is Poland a good place to live?”
 While it’s not a frequently chosen destination, it has much to offer expats in terms of both lifestyle and opportunity.

 Poland has over 1,000 years of tradition and culture, along with its delicious cuisine and stunning nature spots off the beaten track.
 And, with its job opportunities, low crime rates, and relatively affordable standard of life, it is an attractive destination for both students and working professionals.